 Situated 160km south of Prague, České Budějovice is a well-preserved medieval fortress town with an impressive history.
-It was founded in 1265 by Otakar II who wanted a stronghold at the confluence of the Vltava and Malše rivers to protect southern Bohemia from any advancing armies.
-Unfortunately, Otakar was killed in 1278 at the battle of the Moravian Field, and the town was subsequently ravaged by the rival Vítkovic family.
+It was founded in 1265 by Otakar II, who wanted a stronghold at the confluence of the Vltava and Malše rivers to protect southern Bohemia from any advancing armies.
+Unfortunately, Otakar was killed in 1278 at the battle of the Moravian Field, and the rival Vítkovic family subsequently ravaged the town.
 Surprisingly, however, České Budějovice continued to be built as originally planned by Otakar.

 In the 15th century, the Hussite Revolution swept across southern Bohemia.
-With one exception, that is. České Budějovice’s largely Catholic population remained true to the king and in return for its loyalty, developed into one of Bohemia’s wealthiest and most important towns. České Budějovice poured its wealth, which lasted well into the 1700s, into constructing architecturally stunning buildings.
+With one exception, that is. České Budějovice’s largely Catholic population remained true to the king and, in return for its loyalty, developed into Bohemia’s wealthiest and most important towns. České Budějovice poured its wealth, which lasted well into the 1700s, into constructing architecturally stunning buildings.
 Older Gothic buildings began to take on a distinctly Renaissance look, a new town hall was built, and the flourishing Masné Krámy (Old Market) was rebuilt.
 Towering above it all was a new 72m (236 feet) tall turret dubbed the Černá věž (Black Tower).
-Sadly, the Thirty Years War lasting from 1618 to 1648 and a major fire in 1641 ravaged much of the town, leaving few buildings unscathed.
-Luckily for České Budějovice, the Habsburg Empire came to the town’s rescue in the 18th century and constructed Baroque-style buildings that stand to this day.
+Sadly, the Thirty Years War lasting from 1618 to 1648, and a major fire in 1641 ravaged much of the town, leaving few buildings unscathed.
+Luckily for České Budějovice, the Habsburg Empire came to the town’s rescue in the 18th century and constructed Baroque-style buildings that stand today.

 Today, České Budějovice is known less for being the protector of Bohemia and more for being the hometown of the original Budweiser beer brewery and a mandatory stop on any European beer tour.
 Even if you don’t drink beer, however, the town’s slow pace, relaxed atmosphere, and fascinating architecture make České Budějovice a worthy stop.
 This is especially true if you are interested in exploring southern Bohemia or heading on to Austria.